Intermittent Communication: Achievability

 \subsection{Partial Divergence}

-We will see in Section~\ref{subsec-achv-rates} that a relevant function is $d_\rho(P\|Q)$, which we call partial divergence and view as a generalization of the Kullback-Leibler divergence.
-In this section, we examine some of the interesting properties of partial divergence that provide insights about the achievable rates in Section~\ref{subsec-achv-rates}.
-Loosely speaking, partial divergence is the normalized exponent of the probability that a sequence with independent elements generated partially according to one distribution and partially according to another distribution has a specific type.
+We will see in Section~\ref{subsec-decode-algorithm} that a relevant function is $d_\rho(P\|Q)$, which we call partial divergence.
+In this section, we examine some of the interesting properties of partial divergence that provide insights about the achievable rates in Section~\ref{subsec-decode-algorithm}.
+Qualitatively speaking, partial divergence is the normalized exponent of the probability that a sequence with independent elements generated partially according to one distribution and partially according to another distribution has a specific type.
 This exponent is useful in characterizing a decoder's ability to distinguish a sequence obtained partially from the codewords and partially from the noise from a codeword sequence or a noise sequence.
-The following lemma is a generalization of the method of types~\cite{csiszar}.
-A different characterization and proof of Lemma~\ref{lemma1} can be found in~\cite{mostafa-isit-12}.
+The following lemma is a generalization of Sanov's Theorem~\cite{csiszar}.

 \begin{lemma} Consider the distributions $P,Q,Q^\prime \in \mathcal{P}^\mathcal{X}$ on a finite alphabet $\mathcal{X}$.
 A random sequence $X^k$ is generated as follows: $\rho k$ symbols iid according to $Q$ and $\bar{\rho} k$ symbols iid according to $Q^\prime$, where $0 \le \rho \le 1$.
 The normalized exponent of the probability that $X^k$ has type $P$ is